 The sunset indicator was immediately interesting.
 Days are longer in the summer and shorter in the winter, but I never quantified it for myself.
 How might I plan my day differently with a clear indicator of the balance available between daytime and nighttime hours?

 My original linear clock used a bargraph Nixie tube.
 The new design requirement for a dual indicator, as well as the cost of adding a high-voltage DC-DC converter and sourcing IN-13 tubes (out of production for nearly 40 years), led me to abandon Nixie tubes in favor of LEDs.
 Discrete surface-mount LEDs are plentiful and cheap, but come with the challenge that assembling them on a circuit board, in a perfectly straight row with a tight pitch, would require the precision of machine placement.
 As it happened, JLCPCB, a Chinese PCB fabricator, began offering surface mount assembly services in 2019.
-While the service has its limitations, it’s perfectly suited to placing hundreds of LEDs on a board.
-Traditional prototype assembly houses would normally charge thousands of dollars for a small order of 10 boards, but now I could get assembly done for $3 per board, inclusive of parts, delivered a week after I placed the order.
+While their service only has a limited library of parts, it’s perfectly suited to placing hundreds of LEDs on a board.
+The remaining parts I would assemble by hand.
+Traditional prototype assembly houses would normally charge thousands of dollars for a small prototype order, but now I could get partial assembly done for $3 per board, delivered a week after I placed the order.
 This design would not have been possible just a few years ago for a non-commercial project.

 Constant-current shift register drivers are used to light the LEDs, which makes it possible to control an arbitrary number of LEDs with only a single data line.
 All that is required is to send the shift register a string of bits, for example, 10000001 to indicate the first and last LEDs should be lit.
 The shift register holds its state until new data is received, meaning the display does not need to be continually refreshed.
 After some research, I found the TLC5926 from Texas Instruments provided the right mix of features, controllability, and reasonable cost.
 It supports 16 outputs and has options for fixed (set by resistor) and configurable (set by software) current outputs, as well as PWM dimming.
 Each row of LEDs uses 112 indicators since I wanted at least 100 points of resolution and I rounded that up to the next multiple of 16.
 The TLC5926s are connected together in series, so to set the state of both rows, the microcontroller sends a string of 224 bits.